dafhorz/dafhorz.github.io/_posts/2023-02-12-MarketingCampaignResults.md

 : Utilized statistical analysis to answer key business questions and presented the findings through an interactive Tableau dashboard.

 **Developed an ETL Pipeline**
-: Executed a full ETL (Extract, Transform, Load) pipeline for a Marketing Campaign dataset with 2,240 customers.
+: Analyzed customer behavior and trends from 2,240 profiles, and provided a full ETL pipeline.

 ## Details
 'Maven Analytics' uploaded a Marketing Campaign dataset (2,240 customers) which includes customers profiles, product preferences, campaign successes (or failures) and performance.
 Following their recommendations as a guideline, I did a whole ETL pipeline process: extracted the data, cleaned and transformed the dataset using Pandas, exported the processed file (as CSV) and loaded the set to MySQL (through pymsql).